Booting an Operating System

 - Device drivers

-- The EFI includes device drivers, including the ability to interpret architecture-independent EFI Byte Code (EBC) Operating systems use their own drivers, however, so – as with the BIOS – the drivers are generally used only for the boot process.
+- UEFI includes device drivers, including the ability to interpret architecture-independent EFI Byte Code (EBC).
+Operating systems use their own drivers, however, so — as with the BIOS — the drivers are generally used only for the boot process.

 - Boot manager

 - This is a significant one.
-EFI has its own command interpreter and complete boot manager.
+The old BIOS only had the smarts to load a single block, which necessitates multi-stage booting process.
+UEFI has its own command interpreter and complete boot manager.
 You no longer need a dedicated boot loader.
-As long as you place the bootable files into the EFI boot partition, which is formatted as a FAT file system (the standard file system format in older Windows systems; one that just about every operating system can handle).
+As long as you place the bootable files into the UEFI boot partition, which is formatted as a FAT file system (the standard file system format in older Windows systems; one that just about every operating system knows how to handle).

 - The firmware is extensible.
-Extensions to EFI can be loaded into non-volatile memory.
+Extensions to UEFI can be loaded into non-volatile memory.

-With EFI, there is no longer a need for the Master Boot Record to contain a stage 1 boot loader; EFI has the smarts to load a file on its own.
-Instead, EFI reads the GUID (Globally Unique IDentifier) Partition Table (GPT), which is located in blocks immediately after block 0 (which is where the MBR still sits for legacy reasons).
+With UEFI, there is no longer a need for the Master Boot Record to store a stage 1 boot loader; UEFI has the smarts to parse a file system and load a file on its own, even if that file does not occupy contiguous disk blocks.
+Instead, UEFI reads the GUID (Globally Unique IDentifier) Partition Table (GPT), which is located in blocks immediately after block 0 (which is where the MBR still sits for legacy reasons).
 The GPT describes the layout of the partition table on a disk.
 From this, the EFI boot loader identifies the EFI System Partition.
 This system partition contains boot loaders for all operating systems that are installed on other partitions on the device.
-For Windows 7, Windows 8, Windows 2008, and Windows 2012, EFI would load the Windows Boot Manager (BOOTMGR).
+For EFI-aware Windows systems, UEFI loads the Windows Boot Manager (bootmgfw.efi).
 For older 64-bit NT systems, EFI would load IA64ldr.
 For Linux, there are many options.
 Two common ones are to use an EFI-aware version of GRUB (the Grand Unified Bootloader) and load a file such as grub.efi or to have EFI load load elilo.efi, the EFI loader.

 There are numerous implementations of the boot process.
 Many embedded devices will not load an operating system but have one already stored in non-volatile memory (such as flash or ROM).
-Those that load an OS, such as ARM-based Android phones, for instance, will have run ROM code (typically NOR flash memory) when powered on.
-The boot code is embedded within the CPU ASIC on some devices so you do not need a separate chip on the board.
+Those that load an OS, such as ARM-based Android phones, for instance, will execute code in read-only memory (typically in NOR flash memory) when the device is powered on.
+This boot code is embedded within the CPU ASIC on some devices so you do not need a separate flash memory chip on the board.

 When the system is reset (which includes a power-up), the processor